JonathanGiles/spa-pcb/readme.md

 ## Revision 1.3

 Replaces the RJ-45 port with a metal-cased shielded RJ-45 port.
 This is a much more robust port, and should be more reliable in the long term.
 It is also cheaper (at least in the quantities I am buying) than the previous RJ-45 port.

+## Revision 1.4

+Changes the board layout to have the RJ-45 port on the bottom of the board, and the USB-C port on the right.
+Better layout in terms of cable management when put inside a case.